 Advanced Swedish Massage

 Techniques taught in this course are a continuance of the Swedish course and concentrate on more specific techniques.
 They rely on a broader range of pressure and movements, strretching, and include percussion, pianotage, tapotement, drumming, friction and other techniques.

-The therapeutic massage places more emphasis on the treating of specific problems or chronic issues that are pain related such as: headaches and migraines, neck pains, lower back pains, sciatica, bursitis, and tendinitis.
+Therapeutic Massage places more emphasis on the treatment of acute problems or chronic issues that are pain-related such as headaches and migraines, neck pains, lower back pains, sciatica, bursitis, and tendinitis.